-Some depression is experienced as a low hum, hovering around you, enigmatic, dampening your outlook, and effecting your interactions.
-Some depression is overwhelming, so visceral in its delivery that you feel like you are being usurped by it, as if a weighted blanket is covering you and effecting your every thought.
-According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, fifth edition, all clinical depression includes feelings of sadness, impacts your cognitions, and subsequently affects your relationships and your ability to function.
+Some depression is experienced as a low hum hovering around you, enigmatic, dampening your outlook, and affecting your interactions.
+Some depression is overwhelming, so visceral in its delivery that you feel like you are being usurped by it as if a weighted blanket is covering you and affecting your every thought.
+According to the American Psychiatric Association, all clinical depression includes feelings of sadness, impacts your cognitions, and subsequently affects your relationships and your ability to function.
 For more information about our mental health treatment programs in Los Angeles, contact Silicon Beach Treatment Center today at 213.460.1706.

 What Are the Different Types of Clinical Depression?